Philip Michael Thomas

-Philip Michael Thomas (born May 26, 1949) is a retired American actor and musician and composer best known for his role as detective Ricardo Tubbs on the hit 1980s TV series Miami Vice.
+Philip Michael Thomas (born May 26, 1949) is an American retired actor, musician and composer best known for his role as detective Ricardo Tubbs on the hit 1980s TV series Miami Vice.
 His first notable roles were in Coonskin (1975) and opposite Irene Cara in the 1976 film Sparkle.
 After his success in Miami Vice, he appeared in numerous made-for-TV movies and advertisements for telephone psychic services.
 He also voiced the character Lance Vance in the video games Grand Theft Auto: Vice City (2002) and Grand Theft Auto: Vice City Stories (2006).

 Early life

 Thomas was born in Columbus, Ohio, and grew up in San Bernardino, California.
 He is of African American, Native American, Irish, and German descent.
 His father, Louis Diggs, was a foreman at a Westinghouse plant.
 Thomas's mother was Lulu McMorris.
 He and his seven half brothers and sisters had the surname Thomas, which was the last name of his mother's first husband.
-His siblings were Marcus, Michelle, Karen, Anita, Carol, Crystal and George.
+His siblings are Marcus, Michelle, Karen, Anita, Carol, Crystal and George.

-As a child, he acted in his church's theater group and at age 15, while participating in the Pentecostal Delman Heights Four Square Gospel Church choir, became interested in ministry.
+As a child, he acted in his church's theater group and, at age 15, while participating in the Pentecostal Delman Heights Four Square Gospel Church choir, he became interested in ministry.
 He graduated from San Bernardino High School in 1967 and briefly worked as a janitor to save money for college.
 He earned a scholarship to the historically Black Oakwood College in Huntsville, Alabama, where he studied religion and philosophy.

 After two years at Oakwood College, Thomas transferred to the University of California, Riverside.
 During that time, he auditioned for and was cast in the San Francisco production of Hair, beginning his acting career.
-He quit college to pursue acting as a profession, appearing in several features during the 1970s - including the classic musical drama Sparkle (1976).
+He quit college to pursue acting as a profession, appearing in several features during the 1970s, including the classic musical drama Sparkle (1976).
 His big break came in 1984, when he landed a starring role in the popular television series Miami Vice alongside Don Johnson.